soffes/blog/published/2014-09-28-four-questions/four-questions.markdown

 I recently got an email from a college sophomore that had some questions about getting started.
-Asked him if it would be okay to answer publicly and he for it.
+Asked him if it would be okay to answer publicly and he was for it.

 > #1 How did you begin programming?